 Instructions

 - Brush a cookie sheet with a thin layer of vegetable oil.
-Spread 1 cup pecans in the middle third of a standard cookie sheet leaving a 2 1/2 inch border on the top and bottom of the sheet. (you are essentially forming a square in the center.)
+Spread 2 cups pecans in a single layer, in the center of the baking sheet, leaving at least a 2 1/2 inch border on the top and bottom of the sheet. (you are essentially forming a square in the center.)

 - Bring sugar (1 cup), corn syrup (1 tablespoon), butter (1 cup), and bourbon (1/4 cup) to a boil in a heavy saucepan over medium heat, stirring constantly.
 Cook until mixture is golden brown and a candy thermometer registers 290°F to 310°F (about 15 minutes).

 - Pour sugar mixture over pecans on a baking sheet.
 Sprinkle the chocolate chips (1 cup) over the hot toffee.
 Allow everything to sits for 30 seconds.
 Chocolate chips will melt.
-Spread melted chocolate chips evenly over top then sprinkle with remaining 1/2 cup chopped pecans.
+Spread melted chocolate chips evenly over top then sprinkle with remaining 1 cup chopped pecans.
+Sprinkle with coarse salt if using.

 - Allow cooling for about 1 1/2 hours.
 Break into chunks.
 Store in an airtight container.